hypernumbers/LuvvieScript/src_md/to_js.erl.md

    @author    Gordon Guthrie
    @copyright (C) 2013, Gordon Guthrie
    @doc       This module converts the (slightly amended)
-              Erlang AST to the javascript one
-              to see examples of the javascript AST go to http://esprima.org/demo/parse.html
+              core Erlang AST to the javascript one to see examples of the javascript AST go to http://esprima.org/demo/parse.html